alainpin/alainpineda/content/home/experience.md

   location = "Remote"
   date_start = "2022-06-15"
   date_end = "2022-08-14"
-  description = """Research assistant for microdata analysis on gender at the Gender and Diversity Divison."""
+  description = """Research assistant for microdata analysis on gender at the Gender and Diversity Divison"""

 +++